TianYu-Geng/TianYu-Geng/README.md

 **Build research that truly matters — not just publishable, but socially valuable and practically applicable.**
 My aim is to close the gap between academic breakthroughs and real-world deployment in healthcare.

+Motto：“The confined are doomed to fade, but those who transcend will thrive.
+Only through relentless effort can we forge our true value.”

 ---

 <details>